jorinvo/googlesheets-sql-sync/README.md

    and further ones will occur in the specified interval.

+### Running without Server

+Often you don't want to open up another port just for OAuth of a small sync tool.
+To work around this you can run `java -jar googlesheets-sql-sync.jar --auth-only` on your local machine, then copy the generated `googlesheets_sql_sync.auth.json` file to your server and on the server run `java -jar googlesheets-sql-sync.jar --no-server`

 ### Customization

 The program can be configured using command line flags.
 To see available options, run: